 Greater Wellington currently spends, and will need to continue spending, substantial amounts of money to achieve the desired outcomes of the Strategy and Passenger Transport Plan.
 Greater Wellington's 2006/07 Annual Plan identified expenditure of \$160 million for transport activities.
 The funding required will come from a number of sources including regional ratepayers, government and users through fares.

-Table 3 shows the transport expenditure identified in the Council Annual Plans.
-It is important to note that variations will occur year to year depending on the timing of major capital projects.
+Table 3 shows the transport expenditure.
+It is important to note that variations will occur from year to year, depending on the timing of major capital projects.

 Table 3: Greater Wellington Annual Plan passenger transport expenditure (\$000's)11